hasindu2008/slow5tools/docs/commands.md

 *  `-c, --compress compression_type`:
    Specifies the compression method used for BLOW5 output. `compression_type` can be `none` for uncompressed binary or `zlib` for zlib-based compression [default value: zlib].
 Assumes `--to blow5`.
 *  `-o FILE`, `--output FILE`:
-   Outputs merged data to FILE [default value: stdout]
+   Outputs data to FILE [default value: stdout]
 *  `-h`, `--help`:
    Prints the help menu.